-Vision: Establish a premier center known worldwide for the creation and dissemination of STEM-focused knowledge related to renewable (RE) and non-renewable energy resources (NRE) and their associated environmental issues.
+Vision: Establish a leading center known for the creation and dissemination of STEM-focused knowledge related to renewable (RE) and non-renewable energy resources (NRE).

 Mission: Catalyze transformative research, education and outreach that addresses society’s grand challenges related to rapidly growing global energy demands in an environmentally responsible and sustainable manner, while balancing the importance of robust economic development, growth, and resiliency.

-Technical Goals: Become Ohio State’s STEM-focused locus of technically-sound, data-driven energy- and environment-related science that leads to:
+Technical Goals: Become Ohio State’s STEM-focused locus of technically-sound, data-driven natural resource-based energy science that:

-- knowledge generation, dissemination, and public outreach and engagement;
+- Implements knowledge generation, dissemination, and public outreach and engagement;

-- technical innovation related to all forms of energy (solar, wind, biofuels, geothermal, fossil fuels, nuclear, fusion, batteries, subsurface waste storage, and CO2 management)
+- Explores technical innovation related to the identification, development, and exploitation of natural resources critical for the development of all forms of energy (solar, wind, biofuels, geothermal, fossil fuels, nuclear, fusion, batteries, subsurface waste storage, and CO2 management)

-- sound decision-making geared toward responsibly developing, managing, and transforming the future of energy resource utilization from carbon-intensive fossil fuels (coal) to lower carbon-emitting fuels (nuclear, natural gas, and oil) or renewables (wind, geothermal, solar, biofuels)
+- Promotes the cevelopment, management, and transformation of energy resource utilization from carbon-intensive fossil fuels (coal, oil) to lower carbon-emitting fuels (nuclear, natural gas) or renewables (wind, geothermal, solar, biofuels)